yashsrivastava16/PasswordProtector/README.md

 //For encoding the password
-password.Encode("Yash@1234") // this will return a hashed value that you can save inside your DB.
+const rawPassword = "Yash@1234";

-const hashedPass = password.Encode("Yash@1234");
+const hashedPass = password.Encode(rawPassword); // this will return a hashed value that you can save inside your DB.

 //For validating the password